bluecaret/family-cookbook/docs/recipe/chipotle-chicken-tacos-w-cabbage-slaw-lime-crema.md

   - lime
   - chicken
   - chipotle
-excerpt: 'Chipotle chicken tacos with a side of slaw and a refreshing lime cream sauce.'
+excerpt: "Chipotle chicken tacos with a side of slaw and a refreshing lime cream sauce."
 servings: 2
 time:
   prep: 5 mins